 Smart Campaigns are an easy way to automate the entire campaign process.
 You enter information about your business and put together multiple ads.
 The more the merrier.
 Google then automatically optimizes the ads and targets across Search, Display, YouTube, and Maps.

-Once you've set up a Google advertising campaign, you'll use their conversion tracking tools to make adjustments based on customer interactions.
+Once you've set up a pay-per-click (PPC) advertising campaign on Google, you'll use their conversion tracking tools to make adjustments based on customer interactions.
 Additionally, Smart Bidding allows you to easily set a maximum spending limit based on your budget and goals.

 On average, businesses earn $2 for every $1 that they spend on Google Ads campaigns.
 Using the right Google Ads campaign type helps your business grow and reach a new audience.
 Fortunately, you don't need to spend big or have a large amount of technical know-how to find success using different Google Ads Campaign types.

 However, if you feel like this is better left for the pros, our Google-certified team can help you leverage your marketing dollars more effectively.
 We take the time to understand your business and become a part of your team.

 By partnering with us, you can increase conversions, have a greater return on ad spend, and increase your site traffic.
 We will review your Google Ads account free of charge, so get the ball rolling with Sparkinator!